-There’s heaps of choice out there.
+There’s plenty of choice when it comes to monitors.
 You can spend as little as £20 on a basic model or over £150 on bells and whistles.
 Let’s make life easy by narrowing it down with three simple questions.

 1. What are my options for monitoring my baby?